hcguersoy/cleanreg/README.md

 ## History

+* v0.5 - fix for issue [#8](https://github.com/hcguersoy/cleanreg/issues/8) which resulted in deleting more layers then intended; performance improvements; added `--metadata-workers` attribute
 * v0.4.1 - added `--assume-yes` and deprecated `--quiet` flag
 * v0.4 - added support for basic auth secured registry servers, introducing `--basicauth-user` and `--basicauth-pw` (thanks to @kekru for his pull request)
 * v0.3 - fixing deletion if a digest is associated with multiple tags, introducing the `--ignore-ref-tags` flag.